Élite 1

-Élite 1 (since 2018, and previously Top 8 from 2015 to 2018) is the top national league for women's rugby union clubs in France.
+Élite 1 Féminine (since 2018, and previously Top 8 from 2015 to 2018) is the top national league for women's rugby union clubs in France.
 It was founded from the 1971–1972 season under the aegis of the French Women's Rugby Association before being taken over by the French Women's Rugby Federation, it has been organized by the French Rugby Federation since 1989.
-The first season was won by the ASVEL Rugby women's side.
+The first season was won by the ASVEL Rugby women's team.

 The championship takes place in two phases: a so-called qualification phase, which is contested by all the teams, and a final phase which is played by direct elimination.
 From 2015 to 2018, the championship is referred to as the Top 8.
 In 2018, the championship went from a single pool of 8 clubs to two pools of 16.
 The 8 best clubs qualified for the final phase.
-Since the 2018-2019 season, two clubs have been relegated to Elite 2 at the end of the championship.
+Since the 2018–2019 season, two clubs have been relegated to Élite 2 at the end of the championship.